Niek-HM/Niek-HM/README.md

 🧩 I'm not just a developer, I am a problem solver.
 I approach each project with the mindset of finding creative and effective solutions, making me a valuable asset to any team.

 🌐 On top of my technical skills, I'm fluent in English, a native Dutch speaker, and possess basic German language skills.
-This linguistic versatility enables me to communicate effectively with clients and collaborators worldwide.
+This versatility enables me to communicate effectively with clients and collaborators worldwide.

 🚀 If you're looking for a developer who can turn your ideas into reality, streamline your data processes, or integrate APIs seamlessly, feel free to reach out.
 Let's collaborate and bring your projects to life!